Smoking cessation: Children and adolescents

 Cochrane reviews, mainly of studies combining motivational enhancement and psychological support, concluded that "complex approaches" for smoking cessation among young people show promise.
 The 2008 US Guideline recommends counselling-style support for adolescent smokers on the basis of a meta-analysis of seven studies.
-Neither the Cochrane review nor the 2008 Guideline recommends medications for adolescents who smoke.
+Neither the Cochrane review nor the 2008 Guideline recommend medications for adolescents who smoke.

 Pregnant women

 Smoking during pregnancy can cause adverse health effects in both the woman and the fetus.
 The 2008 US Guideline determined that "person-to-person psychosocial interventions" (typically including "intensive counseling") increased abstinence rates in pregnant women who smoke to 13.3%, compared with 7.6% in usual care.
 Mothers who smoke during pregnancy have a greater tendency towards premature births.
-Their babies are often underdeveloped, have smaller organs, and weigh much less than the normal baby.
-In addition, these babies have weaker immune systems, making them more susceptible to many diseases such as middle ear inflammations and asthmatic bronchitis as well as metabolic conditions such as diabetes and hypertension, all of which can bring significant morbidity.
-Additionally, a study published by American Academy of Pediatrics shows that smoking during pregnancy increases the chance of sudden unexpected infant death (SUID).
+Their babies are often underdeveloped, have smaller organs, and weigh much less than the average baby weight.
+In addition, these babies have weaker immune systems, making them more susceptible to many diseases such as middle ear inflammations and asthmatic bronchitis, as well as metabolic conditions such as diabetes and hypertension, all of which can bring significant morbidity.
+Additionally, a study published by American Academy of Pediatrics shows that smoking during pregnancy increases the chance of sudden unexpected infant death ((SUID) or (SIDS)).
 There is also an increased chance that the child will be a smoker in adulthood.
-A systematic review showed that psychosocial interventions help women to stop smoking in late pregnancy and can reduce the incidence of low birthweight infants.
+A systematic review showed that psychosocial interventions help women quit smoking in late pregnancy and can reduce the incidence of low birth weight infants.

 It is a myth that a female smoker can cause harm to a fetus by quitting immediately upon discovering she is pregnant.
 This idea is not based on any medical study or fact.

 In a UK study that included 1140 pregnant women, e-cigarettes were found to be as effective as nicotine patches at helping pregnant women to quit smoking.
 The safety of the two products was also similar.
+However, life style modification are the preferred method for pregnant women, and they should discuss smoking cessation techniques with a healthcare professional.